Saladin: Western world

 Saladin was widely renowned in medieval Europe as a model of kingship, and in particular of the courtly virtue of regal generosity.
 As early as 1202/03, Walther von der Vogelweide urged the German King Philip of Swabia to be more like Saladin, who believed that a king's hands should have holes to let the gold fall through.

-By the 1270s, Jans der Enikel was spreading the story of Saladin's table, which presented him as both pious and wise to religious diversity.
+By the 1270s, Jans der Enikel was spreading the fictitious but approving story of Saladin's table, which presented him as both pious and wise to religious diversity.

-In The Divine Comedy (1308-1320), Dante mentiones him as one of the virtuous non-Christians in limbo, and he is also depicted favorably in Boccaccio's The Decameron (1438-53).
+In The Divine Comedy (1308–1320), Dante mentions him as one of the virtuous non-Christians in limbo, and he is also depicted favorably in Boccaccio's The Decameron (1438–53).